dokester/BayesicFitting/README.md

   * Documentation, especially the manual.
   * Examples, more of them and covering more classes.
-  * FreeShapeModel needs rethinking.
+  * Introduction of more Problems: MultiOutputProblem, OrderProblem, ...

 <a name="versions"></a>
 ## 5. Versions

- +  4 Jan 2018 version 0.9.0 Do Kester.<br>
+ +  4 Jan 2018 version 0.9.0.<br>
    * Initial upload to github.
  + 26 Jan 2018 version <br>
  +  5 Mar 2018 version 1.0.1 <br>